valentinhofmann/dialect-prejudice/README.md

 pip install -r requirements.txt
 ```

-Setup should only take a few minutes.
+The setup should only take a few minutes.